nkrishnakumarmca/JsonToXmlConverter/README.md

     ` mvn clean compile assembly:single `
 - Navigate to target folder  using cd target command -Then run this command
-` java -jar target/jsonToXmlConverter-jar-with-dependencies.jar <your input file path with file name> <your output file path> `
+` java -jar target/jsonToXmlConverter-jar-with-dependencies.jar <your input file path with file name> <your output file path with name> `